LordEman1/PolyfusionPhase_2/docs/index.md

 permalink: index
 ---

-# Polyfusion
+# Sample site for group projects

-	Just a little test for the site
+Just a little site example

 ## AR content

 As they are updated you can find links to examples of the different types of AR.

-First, navigate to an example of using a JavaScript button to open the AR content we looked at today
+1. First, navigate to an example of using a `JavaScript` button to open the `AR` content we looked at [today](website/pages/index-1.html)